-If such an allegation is made, or information is received which suggests that a person may be unsuitable to work with children, the member of staff receiving the allegation or aware of the information, will immediately inform the Headteacher22.
+If such an allegation is made, or information is received which suggests that a person may be unsuitable to work with children, the member of staff receiving the allegation or aware of the information, will immediately inform the Headteacher19.

-The Headteacher on all such occasions will discuss the content of the allegation with the Local Authority Designated Officer $(LADO)^{23}$ at the earliest opportunity and before taking any further action.
+The Headteacher on all such occasions will discuss the content of the allegation with the Local Authority Designated Officer (LADO)20 at the earliest opportunity and before taking any further action.
 If the allegation made to a member of staff concerns the Headteacher, the person receiving the allegation will immediately inform the Chair of Governors who will consult the LADO as above, without notifying the Headteacher first.

-The school will follow the Devon procedures for managing allegations against staff, procedures set out in Keeping Children Safe in Education 2021 and the school's Managing Allegations policy and procedures.
+The school will follow the Devon procedures for managing allegations against staff, procedures set out in Keeping Children Safe in Education 2023 and the school's Managing Allegations policy and procedures.
+Where concerns are considered to be 'low level' by the Headteacher, they should be managed in-line with part 4 of KCSiE and the wider school policies and procedures.
+The Designated Safeguarding Lead may be involved in this process.